indrajithprabaswara/pollution_data_visualizer2/README.md

 - Basic unit tests for the data collector and application routes.
 - Automatic data refresh every minute for displayed cities.
 - Background scheduler stores AQI data every 30 minutes for all monitored cities.
+- Tailwind CSS styling with gradient hero section and animated typewriter heading.
+- Animated line and pie charts that update smoothly with a toggle to switch chart type.

 ## Setup
 1. Install dependencies: